wriksh/wriksh-ops/README.md

-# Wriksh Ops · Dhoomkethu
+# Wriksh Ops · Project Dhoomkethu

 Operations console for Wriksh — state catalogue pipeline, marketing calendar, finance, and discover-artist ops.
 A standalone Next.js 14 app that shares the